Skip to main content

 Why This Matters

 Traditional budgeting inherits the past.
 If a department spent a certain amount last year, this year’s budget starts there and adjusts at the margin.
 Over time, this embeds costs that nobody questions because they were always there.
 Zero-based budgeting breaks this cycle by requiring every cost to earn its place.
-For mid-market companies looking to improve cost discipline — especially after a period of rapid growth where spending outpaced structure — ZBB is a powerful tool to separate necessary spending from inertia.
+For mid-market companies looking to improve cost discipline — especially after a period of rapid growth where spending outpaced structure — ZBB is an effective way to separate necessary spending from inertia.

 Where This Fits